carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

   <img src="{{ page.root }}/fig/02-05-12.png" alt="nano screen with the name of the file in the top bar, a blanck screen to write in in the middle, and a bottom bar with the shortcuts for the available instructions in nano." />
 </a>

-> ## Transferring data alternatives
->
-> If you are working on your local computer this step is optional, because you have your file on your local computer.
-Therefore is important to know the directory when you are working.
->
-{: .callout}
 ### Uploading data to your virtual machine with `scp`

-`scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files between computers.
+>> `scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files between computers.
 The simplest way to use `scp` is to run it in your local terminal, and use it to copy a single file: